2022 - 2023 Catalog

 - Resided in Texas for 36 months leading up to graduation from high school or receiving the equivalent of a high school diploma;

-- Have resided or will have resided in Texas for the 12 months prior to the census date of the semester in which you will enroll in Cedar Valley College.
+- Have resided or will have resided in Texas for the 12 months prior to the census date of the semester in which you will enroll in Dallas College.

-- Sign the Affidavit of Intent to Become a Permanent Resident provided by the college that states you have filed or will file an application to become a permanent resident at the earliest opportunity you are eligible to do so.
+- Sign the Dallas College Affidavit of Intent to Become a Permanent Resident that states you have filed or will file an application to become a permanent resident at the earliest opportunity you are eligible to do so.

 The Matricula Consular I.D.
 Card can be utilized as an I.D. for admissions purposes.
-To read more about this card, go to the Mexico Ministry of Foreign Affairs Web site at http://www.sre.gob.mx/en/.
+Learn more about this card by accessing the Mexico Ministry of Foreign Affairs website at http://www.sre.gob.mx/en/.